(This article last revised 8-8-2014)

 Granted, there have been and still are misguided Muslims who ignore those facts as well.
 However, their reaction to Israeli invasion and occupation is somewhat understandable because David ben Gurion did not merely reveal his ignorance of Islam and his disrespect of Arabs.
 Ben-Gurion also stated the still-prevalent belief that God "promised" the land of Israel to the distant ancestors of the ancient Jews, which isn't exactly true, as you will see.

 Of course, we know that Jews, like anyone else, certainly should have the right to go wherever they wish in the world.
 However, the horrible consequences of the U.N. decision in 1948 should cause us to at least question how and why the "right" of the modern State of Israel to be established was granted on the basis of religion, especially when it was so costly to Palestinians and has caused so much suffering, death and destruction.

-Granted, many would argue that since Israel is there now, and it perhaps has as much right to exist as any other nation established as a result of war and force of arms.
+Granted, many would argue that since Israel is there now, and it perhaps has as much right to exist as any other nation established as a result of war and force of arms --as most have been.
 For example, the U.S.A. would not exist as it is had it not been taken by force of arms from Native Americans, and many other nations in the world were established in much the same way.

 But whatever solutions we consider, it is time to reexamine the situation, if for no other reason than to take the wind out of the sails of the Zionist ship of war.

 The name “Zion” is used in several ways.
 In a physical sense, some say the name designates a specific mountain near Jerusalem where a Jebusite fortress had stood, which was conquered by King David and was then named the City of David.
 And some say Zion is also the name of the Temple Mount where King Solomon's Temple was in Jerusalem.